dailybruin/reg-issue-24-25/README.md

 ## Documentation

-See documentation [LINK IT HERE SAKSHI] for GitHub rules, PR conventions, and good coding practices.
+See documentation for GitHub rules, PR conventions, and good coding practices.